yash-monde41/soso-social/README.md

 # soso-social
-with great processing power comes a great respository.
+with great processing power comes a great repository.